Jemurai/AWS-Security-Essentials/talk/PITCHME.md

 +++

-## Setting up alarms like this can be a key differentiator in detecting and understanding a breach
+### Setting up alarms like this can be a key differentiator in detecting and understanding a breach

 +++

-## Other Alarm Possibilities
+### Other Alarm Possibilities

+@ul

 - Unusually high amout of KMS actions
 - New user created